 Catholic Voice NC

 The primary public policy and advocacy tool in the Diocese of Charlotte is Catholic Voice NC (CVNC), established by the Bishops of Charlotte and Raleigh in July 2008.
-CVNC offers North Carolina's Catholics an opportunity to have a greater voice in the political process, especially in state legislative matters under consideration by the General Assembly in Raleigh.
+CVNC offers North Carolina’s Catholics an opportunity to have a greater voice in the political process.
 Staff members provide advice to CVNC through participation on the CVNC Advisory Board.

 Past alerts have focused on issues like the Racial Justice Act, a sex education bill, school violence protection, a “Choose Life” license plate, the marriage amendment, conscience protection, the Freedom of Choice Act, and health care reform.

 To receive email advocacy alerts issued by CVNC, signup to participate at www.catholicvoicenc.org.